mk50/Data_Parsing_Search_csv_file/README.md

 #  Search for a Movie App

-web applications helping users to choose movies to watch
+web application helps users to choose movies to watch

 # Description